About Varicose Veins, Symptoms, Treatment Overview

 Bulging, cord-like, twisted, soft, blue-to-purple swellings are seen on the legs, anywhere from the groin to the ankle.
 Common symptoms include aching, leg fatigue and heaviness, itching, throbbing, night cramps, restless legs and ankle swelling.
 Some people also complain of burning and muscle cramping.
 Conservative measures such as walking, compression hose and leg elevation may temporarily improve these symptoms.

 What causes Varicose Veins?

-The causes of varicose veins are unclear.
+The causes of varicose veins may be different for different people.
 However, some factors have been identified that may contribute to the development of varicose and spider veins: family history of varicose veins, female hormones (internally produced or taken by prescription), pregnancy, trauma, age, obesity, and prolonged standing.
 Extensive exposure to the sun may also cause spider veins on the face, another good reason to wear sunscreen in our South Florida sun.